Das Gedicht: Online and SocialMedia

 The magazine has maintained a website since 1995 and operates a YouTube channel since October 2009.
 Using conventional online media and social media, DAS GEDICHT has been exploring various effects of online formats to the genre.
 Via YouTube, it publishes poetry clips (dasgedichtclip) that show recordings from poetry readings and poems in video production.
-In 2012, inspired by the magazine's 20th jubilee, DAS GEDICHT began a blog (dasgedichtblog) and published a directory of poems it has published over the 20 years of its existence.
+In 2012, inspired by the magazine's 20th jubilee, DAS GEDICHT began a blog (dasgedichtblog) and published a directory of poems it has published over the more than 30 years of its existence.